ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-server.md

 huggingface-cli download Qwen/Qwen2-0.5B-Instruct
 ```

+## Start rtp-llm server
-The server executable has already compiled during the stage detailed in the previous section, when you ran `make`.
+The server executable has already compiled during the stage detailed in the previous section, when you ran `bazelisk build`.

 Start the server from the command line, it listens on port 8088: